wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-calculation-groups/includes/calculation-groups.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot highlighting to check Currency Conversion value in filter card.](../media/check-conversion.png)](../media/check-conversion.png#lightbox)

 In the **Currency** slicer, select a different currency, and then in the matrix visual, notice the updated values.
-You might notice that something’s wrong.
-All values have formatted by using the currency symbol (event for currencies that don’t use that symbol), and the **YoY %** values are now incorrect.
+You might notice that something's wrong.
+All values have formatted by using the currency symbol (event for currencies that don't use that symbol), and the **YoY %** values are now incorrect.

 > [!div class="mx-imgBorder"]
 > [![Matrix visual showing that in the Currency slicer, select a different currency, and you can notice the updated values.](../media/currency-matrix.png)](../media/currency-matrix.png#lightbox)

 The formatting issue will be addressed when you learn about dynamic formatting in the next unit.
-The issue that’s related to the **YoY %** measure will also be addressed in the next unit when you learn about calculation precedence.
+The issue that's related to the **YoY %** measure will also be addressed in the next unit when you learn about calculation precedence.

 Revert the **Currency** slicer to **US Dollar**.